Neutral Citation No. NILST 9

 16. Mitigating factors relating to the offence will include: (a) an intention to cause grievous bodily harm, rather than to kill; (b) spontaneity and lack of pre-meditation.

-27. Taking all these matters into account, and having due regard to all that has been urged upon me on the prisoner’s behalf, I have concluded that the appropriate minimum term in his case is sixteen years.
-This will include the period spent on remand.
+21. Taking all these factors into account, I consider that the appropriate minimum term is seventeen years’ imprisonment.
+This will include the period spent in custody on remand is.